balvig/chili/README.md

 Chili is built on top of Rails Engines and Deface and allows you to conditionally add new/modify existing views, while leaving the main code untouched.

+## Installation

+Install Chili on your system (not in your app!):

+    gem install chili

 ## Usage

 ### Creating a new chili extension